switchboard-xyz/-deprecated-vrf_req_example/README.md

 the randomness producer secret key leaked publicly, any party could predict randomness generation well before requested.

+## Consideration 3
+If a randomness request is surfaced to an oracle before finalization on chain, a risk of randomness prediction is surfaced.
+To minimize the window of randomness prediction attacks, we can include the most recent blockhash in the randomness seed.

 ## Design Decision
 Given the above considerations and given Solanas block generation speed, attack scope is more narrowed to include the most recent blockhash to minimize randomness